EVOL-ution/Captcha-Recognition-using-CRNN/README.md

 ## Usage

-The main Jupyter notebook is `Captcha_OCR.ipynb`.
+The main Jupyter notebook is [Captcha_OCR.ipynb](https://github.com/EVOL-ution/Captcha-Recognition-using-CRNN/blob/main/Captcha_OCR.ipynb).
 To use the code:

 1. Install dependencies: tensorflow, matplotlib, etc.
 2. Run the notebook cells sequentially to: